DecodedCo/weather-showreel/README.md

  (a webserver has already been set up for the visualisation to display properly)
 * That's it!

-If you would like to change the cities that are being displayed, edit line X in the html code.
+If you would like to change the cities that are being displayed, edit line 37 in the html code.

-Do not visualise more than 5 cities at a time.